---

 Bitbucket Pipelines is a solid CI/CD home for your backend, your web app, and your tests.
 Then you try to build your iOS app and hit a wall: Atlassian's hosted runners are Linux containers, and there's no macOS image to pick. iOS builds need Xcode, and Xcode needs a Mac.
 This guide shows you how to close that gap — building, signing, and shipping iOS apps straight from your existing Bitbucket pipeline, without owning a single Mac.

-## [The Best CI/CD Platforms for Cordova Apps in 2026](/blog/comparing-ci-cd-platforms-for-cordova-apps/)
+## [Best iOS CI/CD Platforms in 2026 Compared Side by Side](/blog/comparing-ci-cd-platforms-for-ios-apps/)

 Back to top